 Phoenix Recovery Experience

-Patients and their families who choose The Phoenix Recovery Center will learn and develop both disease-management skills and the skills to find addiction recovery.
-We also teach our patients and their families how to focus on identifying, defining, and achieving stability in their pursuit of a meaningful life and support them in their journey.
-Through the tools and services we provide and their own efforts, patients and their family members can achieve improved emotional and mental health.
+Veterans and their families who choose The Phoenix Recovery Center will learn and develop both disease-management skills and the skills to find addiction recovery.
+We also teach our patients and their family members how to focus on identifying, defining, and achieving stability in their pursuit of a meaningful life and support them in their journey.
+Through the tools and services we provide and their own efforts, patients and their family members can achieve improved mental and emotional health.

 The Phoenix Difference